christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### Introduction

-Much of what we know about history from antiquity is fabricated.
+Much of recorded ancient history is fabricated.
 The Egyptian-Persian-Indian-Greek-Roman elite were Sarmatian/Saka warlords who ruled through proxy dynasties.
 Egypt, Persia, India, Greece, Rome, etc., were all under the suzerainty of Aryan Iranian-Scythian elites